Charles H. Fairbanks

 Fairbanks: Yes, I would guess in probably March 1946 to Fort Frederica.

 Wilson: How did you get back into school in Michigan?

 Fairbanks: Well, by that time, Dr. Cole had retired in Chicago, and for all practical purposes, the department at Chicago had turned down archeology.
 A number of people who had been in the graduate program in archeology at Chicago were sort of left high and dry.
-A number of them, Bill Sears for instance, transferred to Michigan.
-Jimmy Griffin, whom I had known since the TVA days and wed been conferring back and forth about southeastern archeology offered me a job as graduate teaching assistant at Michigan.
-That was in the summer of 1947, and for various family reasons I couldn’t go at that time.
+A number of them, Bill Sears, for instance, transferred to Michigan.
+Jimmy Griffin, whom I had known since the TVA days and wed been conferring back and forth about southeastern archeology offered me a job as a graduate teaching assistant at Michigan.
+That was in the summer of 1947, and for various family reasons, I couldn’t go at that time.
 My infant son was seriously ill, and so I deferred It until fall of ’48.
 Jimmy then arranged for me to be a teaching assistant in the basic introductory course In anthropology.
 I think It was the first couple of terms Mishita Tee (?) was the instructor.
 The first term you took Leslie Whites course in the history of anthropology and got the word on evolution and culturalogy.
 Courses under Griffin were various aspects of new world archeology.

 Wilson: So you were only really at Frederica for about two years?